igordertigor/website-blog/content/2022-08-12-pragmatic-approach-to-testing.md

 However, the details of how this is set up can be found on the [tox website](https://tox.wiki).
 I'm also providing a very opinionated [cookiecutter](https://www.cookiecutter.io) template on [GitHub](https://github.com/igordertigor/templates) that contains (among others) a useful `tox.ini` file.

+## Automatic tests

+In particular, when there are almost no users, it can be tempting to start out by just doing some manual testing and then shipping a new release and hoping that nothing breaks.
+Resist the temptation!
+If your tests don't run automatically, you have to assume that they don't run.
+If the testing procedure is not written in code, you have to assume that steps are skipped.
+Services like [GitHub actions](https://docs.github.com/en/actions) or [travis](https://www.travis-ci.com) allow running test code in response to triggers such as opening a pull request or merging code to certain branches.
+They are almost always worth the money.

 ## High-level scenarios

 Usually, we have one or two common use cases in mind when we write a piece of software.